Updated:

 Final Total10,000,000

-Figure 4 – Overall Fund Distribution (4 year span)
+Figure 4 – Overall Fund Distribution (4-year span).

-Business Management Leadership Breakdown (4 year span)
+Figure 5 – Business Management Leadership Breakdown (4-year span).

-Figure 5 – Business Management Leadership Breakdown (4 year span)
+Figure 5 – Business Management Leadership Breakdown (4-year span).

-Figure 7 – Technology & Systems Requirement Breakdown (4 year span)
+Figure 7 – Technology & Systems Requirement Breakdown (4-year span).

 Floor Plan Layout